 Attractions in Duckburg included a walk-through of Mickey Mouse’s house complete with Pluto’s doghouse in the backyard, a playground, topiary maze, and Grandma Duck’s Farm.
 The farm was home to a variety of animals from chickens, goats, pigs, miniature horses, and the infamous Minnie Moo Cow, who had a large “hidden Mickey” spot on her left side.

-The main attraction in Birthdayland was a large tent that served as the location for Mickey’s suprise party.
-Inside the tent, the land’s featured stage show “Minnie’s Surprise Birthday Party” ran from June 18, 1988 through April 22, 1990.
-The pre-show holding area played cartoons for guests waiting to see the next show, and the post show area featured a performance by Mickey and friends on top of a giant birthday cake with candles that exploded with confetti.
+The main attraction in Birthdayland was a large tent that served as the location for Mickey’s surprise party.
+Inside the tent, the land’s featured stage show “Minnie’s Surprise Birthday Party” ran from June 18, 1988, through April 22, 1990.
+The pre-show holding area played cartoons for guests waiting to see the next show, and the post-show area featured a performance by Mickey and friends on top of a giant birthday cake with candles that exploded with confetti.

 Food carts in Birthdayland offered traditional party snacks like cupcakes, ice cream and drinks and merchandise carts sold special Mickey 60th Birthday commemorative gear.